JordanFrecon/jordanfrecon.github.io/_posts/2022-06-24-experiment-development-model.md.md

 Your code should now be ready for testing.
 A stage, staging or pre-production environment is an environment for testing that exactly resembles the one used for developping and the one that will be used for production.

-To date, there exist many ways to create virtual python environments.
+To date, there exist many ways to create a **virtual python environment**.
 For instance, you can refer to the following packages, to name a few.
 - [venv](https://docs.python.org/3/library/venv.html)
 - [virtualenv](https://pypi.org/project/virtualenv/)
 - [pyenv](https://github.com/pyenv/pyenv)